Ricardosgeral/relier/README.md

 and use it alongside with [*nextionApp.py*](https://github.com/Ricardosgeral/relier/blob/master/nextionApp.py) that has all the components (to be accessed by the server) defined in the Nextion Editor.
 Function *detect_touch()* in [main.py](https://github.com/Ricardosgeral/relier/blob/master/main.py)
-is responsible for the the continuous listening of the Nextion return bits, and the following actions.
+is responsible for the continuous listening of the Nextion return bits, and the following actions.
 Of course, you need to know how to use the Nextion commands.
 For that, see the [*instructions set*](https://nextion.itead.cc/resources/documents/instruction-set/).
 - Use of the library [*pygsheets*](https://github.com/nithinmurali/pygsheets), alongside with